Perspective | MLB teams can buy hope easier than championships

 This winter, facing a season when no one knows how many fans will be allowed to attend games or when, some second-rank and a legion of third-tier free agents may sign cheaply or retire.
 But if you were hot for 60 games, checkbooks came out.
 And we see, again, why fewer titles are bought in winter than fans believe on the day spring training starts.

-Trevor Bauer just signed the biggest contract for a pitcher ever: $40 million for 2021.
+Trevor Bauer just signed the biggest contract for a player ever: $40 million for 2021.
 The Dodgers also owe him $62 million more for ’22 and ’23, but Bauer can opt out after either season if he is so magnificent that he can get a better offer.

 Don’t spill your coffee.
 Don’t spoil L.A. president Stan Kasten’s day by reading him this column.
 Here are the players whose stats most resemble Bauer at age 30: Ex-Oriole Big Ben McDonald, Julio Teheran, Ken Hill and Ubaldo Jimenez.
 Would you give any of them $40 million a year?